se-sic/coronet/README.md

 #### Commit-message content analysis

 In this section, we give an overview of the functionalities we offer regarding the textual analysis of commit messages.
-These consist of basic NLP tasks, such as stemming (`get.stemmed.commit.messages`), tokenization (`get.tokenized.commit.messages`), and lemmatization (`get.lmmatized.commit.messages`), as well as preprocessing steps (`get.preprocessed.commit.messages`) such as lowercase transformation and removal of punctuation, stopwords, and extra whitespaces.
+These consist of basic NLP tasks, such as stemming (`get.stemmed.commit.messages`), tokenization (`get.tokenized.commit.messages`), and lemmatization (`get.lemmatized.commit.messages`), as well as preprocessing steps (`get.preprocessed.commit.messages`) such as lowercase transformation and removal of punctuation, stopwords, and extra whitespaces.
 Apart from these, there is the option of searching for a set of strings in commit messages for matching commits (`get.commit.messages.by.strings`) as well as getting token counts for commit messages (`get.commit.message.counts`).

 ### How-to